Academic Requirements for RSO Officers

-- Complete and submit the vehicle request form to Student Leadership & Involvement at least seven days prior to the vehicle pick-up date.
+- Complete and submit the vehicle request form to Student Leadership and Involvement at least seven days prior to the vehicle pick-up date.

-- Obtain approval and confirmation from Student Leadership & Involvement that the vehicle request form has been approved and that Husky Motors has been notified.
+- Obtain approval and confirmation from Student Leadership and Involvement that the vehicle request form has been approved and that Husky Motors has been notified.

 The use of any University vehicle is restricted to the conduct of official University business, and any use for personal business or pleasure is prohibited.
 Any usage of University vehicles for anything other than official University or student organization business may result in: